iobroker-community-adapters/ioBroker.haier/README.md

 (This function is unavailable on some models.)

 ### raw
-RAW HEX code without starting bytes and checksum
+Send RAW HEX code without starting bytes and checksum
 example: power on - **0A000000000001014D02**